COVID-19 and HIV infection: what are the risks?

 There are a number of clinical trials ongoing around the world in attempts to find therapies to help manage COVID infection.
 Many TGH HIV clinic doctors and research staff have lent their expertise and are involved in the design and conduct of these studies taking place in Toronto.
 HIV infection is not an exclusion criteria for participation in these clinical trials.

 There is ongoing discussion and research around some HIV antiretrovirals which may have some activity against COVID-19.
 The first randomized clinical trial with lopinavir/ritonavir demonstrated no benefit over standard care in 199 hospitalized adults with severe COVID-19.
-However, the patients studied had advanced disease and their therapy was initiated late.
-It is unclear whether there could be benefits earlier in disease or as prophylaxis.
-There is no evidence to support the use of other antiretrovirals, including protease inhibitors; indeed, structural analysis demonstrates no darunavir binding to COVID-19 protease.
+Currently, lopinavir/ritonavir or other protease inhibitors should not be used outside of a clinical trial for COVID-19 treatment or prevention.

 Currently there is no evidence is available to justify switching a patient from their usual antiretroviral therapy.
 Switching could be associated with adverse outcomes such as new side effects or loss of viral control.
 Additionally there is no evidence to support HIV-negative people taking antiretrovirals outside the context of pre-exposure prophylaxis (PrEP) to prevent HIV acquisition – PrEP should be taken as directed and there is no current evidence that PrEP is effective against COVID-19.